abdulkayyummuttaki/JMEDataAnalysis/README.md

 ## Folder Structure

 	01 Project Management: Contains document analysis process and results.

 	02 Data: Contains project-related dataset.
-It has two folders: Original data set and processed data(filtered, pivoted) inside the prepared data
+ 		It has two folders: The original data set and
+	 			    prepared data form Original data( It contains pivoted data, filtered, cleaned data sets)

 	03 Scripts/Python: Scripts contain source code in Python, and the example folder contains time series and regression analysis code.

 	04 Analysis/Visualizations: Requires to save the images from the script.
 =====================================================================